Skip to content

 How long does it last?

 Episodes typically last 3 to 5 days.
-Mild events clear in 1 to 2 days; intense episodes can persist up to a fortnight.
+Mild episodes clear in 1 to 2 days; intense episodes can persist up to a fortnight.
 Intensity peaks in the first 1 to 2 days before gradually improving.

 Health effects